Admissions

 Deferments

 An admitted applicant may request to defer their admission no more than twice, and only up to one academic year per request, with written permission from the graduate program.
-Deferral of an application does not guarantee admission in the future term.
+Deferral of an application does not guarantee admission in the future term or funds promised in the initial admission offer.

 Prerequisites